clap-rs/clap/README.md

 ## What's New

-If you're already familiar with `clap` but just want to see some new highlights as of **1.0.0**
+If you're already familiar with `clap` but just want to see some new highlights as of **1.0.3**

+* **Errors are written to stderr** - In order to follow good standards, errors are now written to stderr
+* **Deprecated Functions Removed** - In an effort to start a 1.x all deprecated functions have been removed, see the deprecations sections below to update your code (very minimal)
+* **Can fully override help** - This allows you fully override the auto-generated help if you so choose
+* **Can wait for user input on error** - This is helpful mainly on Windows if a user mistakenly opens your application via double-click, or you'd like to provide a GUI shortcut to run your application
-* **Args can now be parsed from arbitrary locations!** This makes testing immensly easier.
+* **Args can now be parsed from arbitrary locations** This makes testing immensly easier.
 Thanks to [cristicbz](https://github.com/cristicbz) for the idea!

 Example...